Danielle LaFrance, M.S., BCBA

 Developed the Internship Program in 2012

-Ms. LaFrance began working in the field of applied behavior analysis in 2001, when she began providing services to children diagnosed with developmental disabilities in home.
-She has provided services to a broad range of individuals of different ages with varied diagnoses.
+Ms. LaFrance began working in the field of Applied Behavior Analysis in 2001, when she began providing services to children diagnosed with developmental disabilities in home.
+She has since provided services to a broad range of individuals of different ages with varied diagnoses, in Canada, the United States, and through pro bono consultation in Brazil.
 She is passionate about providing the highest quality of services to our clients and strives to accomplish this by ensuring the use of evidence-based procedures in practice.
 She provides ongoing training, professional development, support, and oversight to all of our clinical team members and interns.
-She is committed to the science of behavior analysis and has demonstrated this through her various research and scholarly activities, which include active attendance and presentations at professional conferences, participation in the peer-review process and publication, service to the Behavior Analyst Certification Board®, and most recently, enrollment in a doctorate program in behavior analysis.
+She is deeply committed to the science of behavior analysis and has demonstrated this through her various research and scholarly activities, which include active attendance and presentations at professional conferences, participation in the peer-review process and publication, service to the Behavior Analyst Certification Board®, and most recently, enrollment in a doctorate program in behavior analysis.

 Charisse Lantaya, M.A., BCBA